islamMendjel/WellFormedFormula-CalculationModel/README.md

 This project was developed as part of the “Well-Formed Formula – Calculation Model” coursework.
 It demonstrates:

-recursive tree construction,
+1 - recursive tree construction,

-syntactic validation of logical formulas, and
+2 - syntactic validation of logical formulas,

-visualization of propositional logic using Graphviz.
+3 - visualization of propositional logic using Graphviz.